WISVCH/nwerc-2024/content/jury-advice.md

   (e.g. using `Scanner` in Java).

-- All judging machines are physically identical to the laptops provided to you during the contest (see [Systems](/systems)).
+- All judging machines are physically identical to the dekstop PCs provided to you during the contest (see [Systems](/systems)).

 - The memory limit is the same for all problems and is 2048 MB.